ECE 592-100 - Signal Processing Tour of Quantum Computing

 Component % of Grade Due Date

-Final Project: 30% Due last week end of course
+Mini Project: 10% Due last week end of course

 Homework

 We expect homeworks (HWs) roughly every 1-2 weeks.
-Submission should be in class (hard copy) or electronically on Moodle, up to midnight on that day.
+Submission should be in class electronically on Moodle up to midnight on the day that it is due.

-The final project will involve a topic that a student chooses to work on.
+The project will involve a topic that a student chooses to work on.
 This could involve reading a paper and presenting it to the class, implementing some quantum algorithm, or even (ideally, hopefully) presenting new results that you worked on.
-More details about the final project will be fleshed out during the semester.
+More details about the project will be provided during the semester.

 Past tests